 SNRC offers internships to undergraduate students through the Department of English (course number: ENGL 4390) and the Department of Sociology and Anthropology (course number: SOCI 4393).
-Each is a three-hour credit course, in which the student is required to spend three hours each week, working in the Center on an assigned project.
+Each is a three-hour credit course, in which the student is required to spend a certain amount of time (specified by the department) each week, working in the Center on an assigned project.
 The projects are generally tailored to meet the student’s academic needs, while utilizing the resources available in the Center.

 SNRC also offers internships to graduate students enrolled in the Masters of Arts in Public History program.
 These students spend 180 hours in the Center working on an in-depth project involving research, arrangement and description, collection processing, or community outreach.
 After completion of the internship, students acquire and improve research skills useful in most professions and will be more prepared to enter the profession of archives, libraries, or museums.